GauravKumar529/GFGBruteAndBetter/README.md

 # GFGBruteAndBetter
-dsa codes (brute force AND  better solution and optimisedis on leetcode)
+dsa codes (brute force  or better solution and optimisedis on leetcode)